AlanCrocodile/gliomateam_creative/content/portfolio/LatestWorks.md

 title = "Latest Research"
 weight = 2
 +++
-Here is a selection of some of the most recent publications from the Glioma Team
+Here is a selection of some of our most recent research
 <!--more-->
 The ten-year evolutionary trajectory of a highly recurrent paediatric high grade neuroepithelial tumour with MN1:BEND2 fusion
 [Scientific Reports](https://www.nature.com/articles/s41598-018-19389-9)